Dynamic Batch Learning in High-Dimensional Sparse Linear Contextual Bandits: Discussion

 Through matching lower and upper regret bounds, our work completes (up to certain log factors) the picture of dynamic batch learning in high-dimensional sparse linear contextual bandits.
 Further, the algorithm provided is very simple to implement in practice, an important merit from a practical standpoint.
+We close the paper by discussing possible extensions of our work.

+\paragraph{Extension to sub-expoential reward distribution} In this paper, we have focused on sub-Gaussian reward distribution.
+It would be interesting to consider the high-dimensional dynamic batch learning problem with sub-exponential reward distribution (although this is a hard task even in the fully onine setting).

-Moving forward, it would be desirable to have a dynamic batch learning algorithm that would not require any knowledge of a sparsity upper bound, although this appears challenging even in the fully online decision making setting and the existing high-dimensional linear contextual bandits literature all assume known sparsity level or an upper bound thereof.
-Additionally, it would be interesting to consider the setting where the decision maker has the option to terminate the current batch at any $t$.
-Although this type of flexibility is too excessive to be realistic in most practical applications (e.g. product recommendation and clinical trials), it would still be theoretically illuminating to discern the potential performance improvements over dynamic batch learning when this type of adaptivity is allowed.
-Finally, it would be interesting to explore the continuous action setting.
+\paragraph{Extension to sparsity-agnostic algorithm} It would be desirable to have a dynamic batch learning algorithm that would not require any knowledge of a sparsity upper bound.
+In the fully online decision making setting,~\cite{oh2021sparsity} propose such an algorithm.
+Adapting it the the batched setting, however, is challengibg since the grid design critically depends on $s_0$.

+\paragraph{Other extensions} It would be interesting to explore the continuous action set case and understand whether learning guarantees in this regime are materially worse.
+Finally, going beyond to the non-parametric contextual bandits setting would also be useful.